semrush/intergalactic/website/docs/components/modal/modal-code.md

 Whenever it’s possible, use pages instead of modal windows.
 Modal windows in the iframe will not overlay the entire viewport — just an area of an iframe, and will not appear at the center of viewport — only at the center of an iframe, looking very awkward.

-One of the alternative solutions — full-screen modal.
+One of the alternative solutions — fullscreen modal.
 It will cover the entire iframe and will look like a page, not a dialog.

-> Avoid using full-screen modals for simple confirmation dialogs or warnings.
+> Avoid using fullscreen modals for simple confirmation dialogs or warnings.

 When using simple modal dialog, you can apply a quick fix for better looking modal window - just set `margin-top: 0` or `<Modal mt={0}/>`.